adamggrim/textwarp/README.md

   │ | ├── markdown.py: Functions for parsing Markdown and transforming ASTs
   │ | ├── nlp.py: Functions for lazy spaCy loading and text processing
-  │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ ├── punctuation.py: Functions for converting between straight and curly quotes │ └── replacement.py: Functions for finding and replacing text ├── __init__.py: A Python package for analyzing and transforming text ├── __main__.py: The entry point for the package
+  │ ├── numbers.py: Functions for converting between cardinal and ordinal numbers │ ├── punctuation.py: Functions handling punctuation
+  │ └── replacement.py: Functions for finding and replacing text
+  ├── __init__.py: A Python package for analyzing and transforming text ├── __main__.py: The entry point for the package